karlfilho/IBM_DS/README.md

 Basic course that teaches how Jupyter Lab / Jupyter Notebooks works, popular DS programming languages and libraries, and basic markdown practice.

 The objective here is to practice everything in a final assignment.

+**`Course_3` - Methodology for Data Science**
+Some notebooks about Business understanding, Data requirements, Data collection and preparation, etc